R4-Rex/R4-Rex/README.md

 # 👋 Hello, I'm Rafay!

-I'm a student passionate about coding and constantly learning new things.
+I'm a student who wants to learn coding.

 ---

 ## 🔧 Technologies & Tools

-Here are some of the technologies and tools I enjoy working with:
+Here are some of the technologies and tools I am working with:

-- **Languages:**
-  - Python
-  - C
-  - C++

-- **Web Technologies:**
-  - HTML
-  - CSS
-  - JavaScript

-- **Tools:**
-  - Git & GitHub
-  - Visual Studio Code
-  - Linux

 ---